 "My health condition is called ulcerative colitis, which is an inflammatory bowel disease and is causes inflammation, swelling and ulceration in the intestines.
 The condition is life-long and may flare up unpredictably.
 Normally I keep my condition under control with prescribed medication, but at times it can really affect my life, as it started to do in December 2016.
 I was on leave over Christmas that year and it was then that my ulcerative colitis flared up worse than it ever had before.
 Not the best of holidays!

-More information on employment and inflammatory bowel disease from Crohn’s & Colitis UK can be found here: https://bit.ly/36H9uYo
+You can find more information on employment and inflammatory bowel disease (PDF, 319KB) from Crohn's and Colitis UK.

 "My colleagues are very supportive and tolerant"